mediadepot/docs/README.md

 - Some form of JBOD disk storage (most likely greyhole as that's what I'm currently using)
 - Media server applications such as plex, sickbeard, couchpotato, etc to manage and view media
 - Utility applications such as ajenti, openvpn, conky, btsync, bittorrent, vnc.
+- Notifications system (so that you are notified whenever any service stops or starts, and when media is added)
+-

 This is a docker version of the SparkTree.Chef.Nas cookbook.